-Join us exactly 50 years later, as we celebrate our golden anniversary with a 35mm screening of the film, and after party featuring David Holmes playing a French-only DJ set.
+Join us exactly 50 years later, as we celebrate our golden anniversary with a 35mm screening of the film, and after party featuring a DJ set from David Holmes.

 Who doesn't want to see Jeanne Moreau (Jules et Jim) and Brigitte Bardot (Le Mépris) co-starring as turn-of-the-century vaudevillians who get mixed up with Mexican revolutionaries?
 This slapstick 1965 movie by Louis Malle came three years before he took off for India to make his famous documentary, Calcutta, and it shows off the carefree side of Malle to rousing effect.
 The two heroines play song-and-dance women who flirt with the striptease and end up fighting for the cause of Pancho Villa.
 Great fun, and what a way to see two very different icons of mid-century French cinema.